 5. Colour-coded egg hunt

 If you have multiple children, a colour-coded egg hunt will also help to keep things fair.
-Allocate a specific colour to each child and that is the coloured egg they need to find.
-Simple and as above.
+Allocate a specific colour to each child and that is the colour of the eggs they need to find.
+If they find one that’s not their colour, they must leave it for the correct child to find (preferably without giving the location away, though this is not always possible with smaller kiddos!).

 6. Crack the code